QUBIC VIII: Optical design and performance: Introduction

 \section{Introduction}

 { }

 The Q and U Bolometric Interferometer for Cosmology (QUBIC) is a ground-based telescope designed to detect B-mode polarization anisotropies in the Cosmic Microwave Background (CMB).
-It will be installed in Argentina, near the city of San Antonio de los Cobres, at the Alto Chorrillos site (4869 m a.s.l.), Salta Province.
-A more detailed overview of the QUBIC project and its scientific goals are given elsewhere \cite{2020.QUBIC.PAPER1},\cite{Battistelli2011}.
-QUBIC operates as a Fizeau interferometer; the sky radiation is collected from an array of 400 back-to-back feedhorns, at the entrance aperture of the instrument, and then the exit beams are superimposed on a focal plane by a cold beam combiner (Fig.~\ref{figidealray}).
-Polarization modulation and selection is achieved using a half-wave plate (HWP) and polarizer in front of the sky-facing horns.
-We therefore observe one polarization at any given time.
-Each pair of feedhorns produces a fringe pattern and, if it were a perfect imager, equivalent baselines would produce identical fringe patterns, a property we take advantage of in a `self-calibration' technique \cite{BigotSazy2013}.
-The focal plane image is sampled by an array of cooled transition-edge sensor (TES) bolometers, hence the term \textit{bolometric interferometry}.
-The complex fringe visibility could be measured from this image but QUBIC will instead be used as a synthetic imager, observing the fringes from all baselines simultaneously.
-The combined pattern is simply an image of the sky convolved with the synthesized beam of the instrument.
-We propose this configuration as an alternative to existing B-mode instruments with optics based on refractive or reflective telescopes (see e.g. \cite{Ali2020},\cite{StGermaine2020}).
-The first experiment to employ such an observational strategy at millimetre wavelengths was the Millimeter-Wave Bolometric Interferometer (MBI) \cite{Timbie2006},\cite{MBI_2008}.
-MBI was a prototype Fizeau interferometer with a limited number of horns, only four, and it used a Cassegrain telescope as an optical combiner.
-MBI made observations in 2008 and 2009.
+It will observe at 150~GHz, in the first instance, and sample the range of multipoles $l\approx30-200$ in the sky.
+A 220-GHz band will be added later to improve astrophysical foreground subtraction.
+QUBIC will be installed in Argentina, near the city of San Antonio de los Cobres, at the Alto Chorrillos site (4869 m a.s.l.), Salta Province.
+A detailed overview of the QUBIC project and its scientific goals are given in a companion paper \cite{2020.QUBIC.PAPER1} and in Battistelli \textit{et al.} \cite{Battistelli2011}.
+Its main parameters are summarized in table~\ref{tab:qubic_params}.

+QUBIC operates as a Fizeau interferometer; the sky radiation is collected from an array of back-to-back feedhorns at the entrance aperture of the instrument and their exit beams are combined.
+For QUBIC, the beam combiner is an optical imager that superimposes the beams on a focal plane (figure~\ref{figidealrealray}).
+The beams from any pair of horns produce a fringe pattern on this focal plane and, for perfect imaging, equivalent baselines produce identical fringe patterns, a property we take advantage of in a `self-calibration' technique \cite{BigotSazy2013}.
+The fringe pattern image is sampled by an array of bolometers, hence the term \textit{bolometric interferometry}.
+The complex fringe visibility could be measured from this image of fringes but QUBIC will be used as a synthetic imager, opening a mechanical switch in all the horns and thereby observing the fringes from all baselines simultaneously.
+The combined fringe pattern is simply an image of the sky convolved with the synthesized beam of the instrument.
+This synthesized beam is the Fourier transform of the aperture field and is largely determined by the location of the horns in the input array (the maximum baseline determines its FWHM).
+This is similar to the technique of aperture-masked interferometry in optical astronomy; here the array of horn apertures acts as the aperture mask.
+The field-of-view of the instrument is determined by the beam pattern of the individual horns.